|Nutritional Guidelines (per serving)|

 Japanese tempura batter is easy to make at home with this three-ingredient recipe.
 You're certain to have excellent results by following the recipe tips below.

 While this recipe for tempura batter is easy to prepare, there are several key points to keep in mind while making the batter.
-Follow the tips in the Before You Begin section below for making the best tempura batter and tempura recipe.
+Follow the tips below for making the best tempura batter and tempura recipe.

 Watch Now: Easy Japanese Tempura Batter